Dmitry16/simple-argv-parser/README.md

 $ npm i simple-argv-parser

 Import the package in your code.
-It returns an object with command-line arguments parsed :
+It returns an object { parsedObj } with command-line arguments parsed.

+i.e. command:

-i.e. command: $ node index.js -a b -c
+$ node index.js -a b -c

-Somewhere in your code:
+Then in your code:

-const argvParsedObject = require('simple-argv-parser');
+const { parsedObj } = require('simple-argv-parser');

-console.log(argvParsedObject); // prints { '-a': 'b', '-c': null }
+console.log(parsedObj); // prints { '-a': 'b', '-c': null }